-Florida Chamber Music Project plays the music of Mozart & Mendelssohn!
+Florida Chamber Music Project Presents: Mozart & Felix Mendelssohn

 Artistic Director Susan Pardue believes the upcoming season will be especially unique because of the pairings of known composers with music that may be new to the audience.
 “I’m excited about the pairings,” she said.
 “When I hear music I find intriguing I always check to see if the composer has written a quartet.”